nkz-soft/microservice-template/README.md

 [EF Core Second Level Cache Interceptor](https://github.com/VahidN/EFCoreSecondLevelCacheInterceptor): Second level caching is a query cache.
 The results of EF commands will be stored in the cache, so that the same EF commands will retrieve their data from the cache rather than executing them against the database again.

 [EasyCaching](https://github.com/dotnetcore/EasyCaching): EasyCaching is an open source caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easily!

+[Helm](https://github.com/helm/helm): Helm is a tool for managing Charts.
+Charts are packages of pre-configured Kubernetes resources.